-The request provides \$71,147,000, which will enable EOIR to add 100 new immigration judges (IJs) and necessary support staff.
+The request provides \$106.6 million, which will enable EOIR to add 100 new immigration judges (IJs), for a total of 734 authorized IJs, and necessary support staff.
 Each IJ is supported by: one attorney position, one legal assistant; and up to two other FTE comprised of a combination of the following positions on an as-needed basis: additional legal assistant, interpreter, and/or other EOIR mission support staff.
-Some support positions may also go to support the growth of immigration courts at Headquarters.
+Some support positions may also go to headquarters to support the growth of immigration courts.